superdev0505/geovideo-to-geoframes/README.md

 ## In one sentence

-Command line Python script that 1) takes video file with GPS telemetry track, 2) extracts all video metadata, 3) splits videos into frames at user defined frame rate, and 4) re-emberd original metadata into extracted frames (including geotags).
+Command line Python script that 1) takes video file with GPS telemetry track, 2) extracts all video metadata, 3) splits videos into frames at user defined frame rate, and 4) re-embed original metadata into extracted frames (including geotags).

 ## Why we built this